 Of course, what really drives my attention to the Olasonic speakers is their USB interface.
 This is EverythingUSB.com after all.
 Whereas analog speakers connected to my computers’ onboard sound will all have soft hisses, pops and whines directly tied to my processor load, the USB interface on the Olasonic speakers delivers nothing but clean audio.
 Unfortunately, the TW-S7 lacks an auxiliary input to complement the USB interface, so don’t expect to be able to connect a smartphone or iPod to these speakers.

-The single USB connection also serves as the sole source of power for the speakers, which poses a huge issue that I'll get to later in the performance section of this review.
-Ordinarily USB-powered speakers are designed as such for portability, able to be quickly plugged into a laptop on the go without the need to find two empty power outlets.
-It strikes me as odd then, that Olasonic would willingly limit themselves to USB's 2.5 watts of power when their speakers aren't even close to being portable.
-Simply put, ostrich eggs simply don't pack well in a backpack.
-Even if you did have ample room in your bag, you still wouldn't want to throw them in to it since there's no carrying case or sack to protect the delicate cones from being punctured or the high-gloss surface from being scratched.
+The single USB connection also serves as the sole source of power for the speakers, which poses a huge issue that I’ll get to later in the performance section of this review.
+Ordinarily, USB-powered speakers are designed as such for portability, able to be quickly plugged into a laptop on the go without the need to find two empty power outlets.
+It strikes me as odd then, that Olasonic would willingly limit themselves to USB’s 2.5 watts of power when their speakers aren’t even close to being portable.
+Simply put, ostrich eggs simply don’t pack well in a backpack.
+Even if you did have ample room in your bag, you still wouldn’t want to throw them into it since there’s no carrying case or sack to protect the delicate cones from being punctured or the high-gloss surface from being scratched.

-One of the key features about the Olasonic TW-S7 is its so-called Super Charged Drive System, or SCDS.
-In layman's terms, this is a fast capacitor that pools unused energy during periods of low output, dynamically releasing it during periods of high output.
+One of the key features of the Olasonic TW-S7 is its so-called Super Charged Drive System, or SCDS.
+In layman’s terms, this is a fast capacitor that pools unused energy during periods of low output, dynamically releasing it during periods of high output.
 So rather than being limited to 2.5 watts of power as the USB 2.0 specification would dictate (500mA x 5V), the TW-S7 can reach a peak output of 10W under ideal conditions.

-Of course, the SCDS system has its limits as it's ultimately fed by the same 2.5W source as any other speaker.
-Constant output at high volume, particularly tracks with a prominent bass guitar or heavy drum beat, will quickly cause the TW-S7s to fail in a most unflattering way.
+Of course, the SCDS system has its limits as it’s ultimately fed by the same 2.5W source as any other speaker.
+Constant output at high volume, particularly on tracks with a prominent bass guitar or heavy drum beat, will quickly cause the TW-S7s to fail in a most unflattering way.
 While most other USB speakers will crackle on the fringes and interject brief periods of silence if overdriven past what USB can supply, the Olasonic speakers will keep on going only to sputter on the bass.
 Crackling and pausing in this case is preferential because it simply halts the music.
 A sputtered bass line though has the potential to irritate beyond belief, much like a teenager attempting to play Stairway to Heaven but missing a third of the notes.

 That’s not to say that the SCDS system is without merit, however.
 On bass-light tracks such as Van Halen’s Eruption or many classical music selections, the Olasonic speakers are able to reach much higher volumes without distortion than other USB speakers.
 Even the Logitech V20, formerly the king of USB-powered desktop speakers before it was discontinued, are very much outclassed by the giant eggs in both terms of loudness and overall sound quality.
 It’s a night and day comparison between the V20s and the TW-S7s, and yet that’s what I’d say about the V20s next to just about any other USB speaker.

 At moderate listening levels for sitting in front of a desk, the Olasonics sound absolutely phenomenal.
 The sound is brilliantly spatialized in a way that envelops you, and manages to do so without stumbling across the pitfalls of a hollow sound that plague other non-directional speakers.
 If anything, the sound is very much full-bodied.
 Highs are stunningly clear, mids are well-pronounced, and bass has an excellent depth and kick that never sounds boomy or leaves me wishing for a subwoofer.
-Olasonic has clearly taken their time with balancing the TW-S7 and has managed to create something truly extraordinary here.
+Olasonic has clearly taken its time with balancing the TW-S7 and has managed to create something truly extraordinary here.

 The best way to keep the TW-S7 speakers performing at their best is to maintain a tight grip on the volume control.
 Depending on the genre of music, these speakers will become unwieldy and start to sputter at anywhere above 27-50% volume.
 With my tastes in rock and trance music, the threshold is closer to around 30%.
 Having the speaker volume restricted to less than a third of the range obviously doesn’t do well for fine grained adjustments, so Olasonic recommends to lower the mixer volume on individual applications such as iTunes so the overall speaker volume can be kept high.
 This solution works but I find it a burden to make changes for every application that I launch, especially with full-screen games.
 Typically I’m appreciative of extra amplification headroom for whenever I stumble across a YouTube video with low volume, but I believe that Olasonic has taken the concept too far in this case.